huntermonk/huntermonk.github.io/_posts/2024-12-31-working-hard-success-back-to-back.md

 ---

 ## Hours
 As mentioned in [Working hard, success](https://huntermonk.com/2023/12/31/working-hard-success.html), I have continued my goals of working above 2800 focused hours a year.
-These hours are timed in 15 minute increments, and only count for focused work.
+These hours are timed in 15-minute increments, and only count for focused work.
 The timer is stopped if the primary goal of what I'm doing at that moment isn't a business growth outcome.

 Read that post for my thoughts on the superlinear impact of working the additional marginal hour.